 Unfortunately, the wildflowers bloom according to weather conditions and not the date on the calendar.
 And despite whatever hype you may have seen, they don't put on an exuberant show every year.
 The California Wildflower Guide will give you some resources to track the current year's conditions.

-Here are some the best places to see where the flowers bloom:
+Here are some of the best places to see where the flowers bloom:

 - Daffodil Hill, Sutter Creek: During mid-March and early April, this gold rush era ranch explodes with over 300,000 daffodil blooms.